 • Pregnancy and breastfeeding

 Binimetinib should not be used in children as safety and effectiveness of binimetinib has not been studied for their age groups.

-The recommended adult dose of binimetinib is 45 mg taken two times daily in combination with encorafenib capsules.
+What is the dosage of Binimetinib?• The recommended adult dose of binimetinib is 45 mg taken two times a day in combination with encorafenib capsules.